kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 ### Separation between Apache Kafka Administration and KSQL Statements

-You can either do everything within Jupyter or separate administration commands (e.g. starting backends, creating Kafka Topics) to command line and only run KSQL commands in Jupyter.
+You can either do everything within Jupyter or separate administration commands such as starting backends or creating Kafka Topics to command line and only run KSQL commands in Jupyter.

 Here is an example where even the Kafka administration in done in Jupyter: